nestybox/sysbox/docs/procfs-emulation.md

     security reasons we want to avoid sys container processes from seeing that mount.

-## Handling Procfs Mounts Inside a Sys Container
+## Intercepting Procfs Mounts Inside a Sys Container

-This section describes the mechanism used by sysbox to handle procfs mounts done by processes inside the sys container.
+This section describes the rationale and mechanism used by sysbox to handle procfs mounts done by processes inside the sys container.

 This does not include the initial mount of procfs at the sys container's `/proc` directory, which is setup via coordination between sysbox-runc and sysbox-fs at sys container creation time, before the container's init process runs.

+### Rationale

+The rationale for trapping and emulating procfs mounts inside the sys container is simple: all mounts of procfs inside the sys container must present a consistent view of the system.

+For example, when a sys container is created, sysbox-runc mounts a partially emulated procfs under `/proc`.
+If a user creates a procfs mount at another directory (e.g., `/root/proc`), she should see the partially emulated procfs there too.

-### Mount Syscall Trapping
+### Mount Syscall Trapping Mechanism

 Sysbox uses the Linux kernel's seccomp-bpf notification mechanism to setup trapping for mount syscalls issued by processes inside the sys